0x78654C/xTerminal/README.md

     echo      -- Write/append data to a file.
                  Example 1: echo hello world > path_to_file (Write data to file.)
-                 Example 2: echo hello world >> path_to_file (Append data to file.)
+                 Example 2: echo hello world >> path_to_file (Append data to file.) diff      -- Outputs the difference between two files.
+                 Example 1: diff first_file_name;second_file_name                               : Display the difference from second file in comperison to first file.
+                 Example 2: diff first_file_name;second_file_name -verbose                      : Display the entire second file with the difference in comperison to first file.
+                 Example 3: diff first_file_name;second_file_name -f save_to_file_name          : Saves to file the difference from second file in comperison to first file.
+                 Example 4: diff first_file_name;second_file_name -f save_to_file_name -verbose : Saves to file the entire second file with the marked difference in comperison to first file.

     ---------------------- Networking ----------------------
     ifconfig  -- Display onboard Network Interface Cards configuration (Ethernet and Wireless)